Skip to main content

 About Rio Abiseo

 Río Abiseo National Park protects 274,520 hectares of cloud forest and high Andean plateau in Peru's San Martín Department.
-Established in 1983 and inscribed as a UNESCO World Heritage Site in 1990 (extended in 1992 to cover both natural and cultural values), the park is the only site in the Americas to be inscribed under both cultural and natural World Heritage criteria.
-The park is the last refuge of the yellow-tailed woolly monkey (Lagothrix flavicauda) — one of the rarest primates in the world — rediscovered here in 1974 after being unknown to science for over 150 years.
-The park also contains Gran Pajatén, an exceptional pre-Inca archaeological complex of circular stone buildings decorated with frieze figures, discovered in 1963.
+[1] Established on 11 August 1983 and inscribed as a UNESCO World Heritage Site in 1990 for natural values (extended in 1992 to cover cultural values), the park is the only site in the Americas to be inscribed under both cultural and natural World Heritage criteria.
+The park is one of the last refuges of the yellow-tailed woolly monkey (Oreonax flavicauda) — one of the rarest primates in the world — a species whose continued existence in these cloud forests was confirmed in the 1970s after it had been unknown to science for over a century.
+The park also contains Gran Pajatén, an exceptional pre-Inca archaeological complex of circular stone buildings decorated with frieze figures, first reported to the outside world in 1963.

 Wildlife Ecosystems